-Many brands create whittling folding knives with blades that mimic traditional carving knives.
+However, with so many different models and types of knives, knowing which is right for you can get confusing.Many brands create whittling folding knives with blades that mimic traditional carving knives.
 These specialty knives can be pricey, but they’re worth it if you do a lot of whittling.
-However, you don’t need one to whittle.
+However, you don’t need one to carve.
 A whittling pocket knife should be fine.

 Many whittlers will have a separate pocket knife for other uses, so they don’t get to open cardboard boxes with their whittling pocket knife.
 There are a few things to consider while shopping for the best whittling knife.
-We will go over them so you can know when shopping for your pocket knife.
+We will review them so you can know when shopping for your pocket knife.

-But before that our best whittling pocket knife
+But before that, our best whittling pocket knife

-Our top picks – Best Whittling Pocket knives
+Best Whittling Pocket knives

-1. Flexcut Tri-Jack
+Flexcut Tri-Jack

 This type of whittling knife has three blades: